RickdeJager/CTF/JUSTCAT2020/web/computeration/writeup.md

 >The flag is in the format: justCTF{[a-z_]+}.

-**note**: I didn't solve this challenge during the CTF, but as a web-noob I wanted to create a writeup that was as bit more noob-friendly for my fellow web-noobs.
+**note**: I didn't solve this challenge during the CTF, but as a web-noob, I wanted to create a writeup that was as bit more beginner friendly for my fellow web-noobs.

 ## Recon: The Webapp
 Let's start by taking a look at the source of the webapp.
 There are a couple things to note right out of the gate:
-1. The `x-frame-options` is not set, so we can `iframe` the webapp to our hearts content _(foreshadowing?)_
+1. The `x-frame-options` header is not set, so we can `iframe` the webapp to our hearts content. _(foreshadowing?)_
-2. Notes are indeed client-side, and reside in the sessions localStorage:
+2. Notes are indeed client-side, and reside in the session's localStorage:

 ```js
 let notes = JSON.parse(localStorage.getItem('notes')) || [];